 My sister as a teenager spent some time working in stables, and says that what she misses most from that period is the smell.
-Now I’m pretty sure she meant something specific, not for instance the smell of mucking out- which is never the best odor in stables-and in fact she was thinking of the scent of the horses.
+Actually I’m pretty sure she meant something specific, not for instance the smell of mucking out- which is never the best odor in stables-and in fact she was thinking of the scent of the horses.
 Horses while they were being groomed.
 She liked the brushes, and the whiff of a healthy horse, and their sweet breath, and also she loved to clean tack.
 Murphy’s Oil Soap was what they often used, and she enjoyed the smell of that too.
 Murphy’s made her downright nostalgic.
 Continue reading

 “A truly great perfume, however, is one which provokes genuine emotion in the person who smells it for the first time….The best perfumes are ones which ‘give us a shock’.”